AshutoshHN/Walmart_Sales_Analysis/README.md

 # Walmart_Sales_Analysis
-This project analyzes Walmart sales data to uncover insights, trends, and patterns using Python for data cleaning/preprocessing and Power BI for interactive dashboards.
-# Walmart Sales Data Analysis

-## 📌 Project Overview
 This project analyzes Walmart's sales, profit, and customer behavior using Python for **data cleaning & preprocessing** and Power BI for an **interactive multi-page report (dashboard)**.
 The goal is to extract key business insights to help decision-making in areas like sales performance, product profitability, and customer trends.